chon-group/dpkg-chonos/README.md

 ```
 @inproceedings{chonOS,
  author = {Nilson Lazarin and Carlos Pantoja and José Viterbo},
- title = { Towards a Toolkit for Teaching AI Supported by Robotic-agents: Proposal and First Impressions},
+ title = {Towards a Toolkit for Teaching AI Supported by Robotic-agents: Proposal and First Impressions},
- booktitle = {Anais do XXXI Workshop sobre Educação em Computação},
+ booktitle = {Proceedings of the 31st Workshop on Computing Education},
  location = {João Pessoa/PB},
  year = {2023},
  issn = {2595-6175},